If you are experiencing unwanted, repeated, obsessive and/or controlling behaviours that make you distressed or scared, you may be being stalked.

 To a friend or family member: talking things through with someone you trust can sometimes help.

-Security: the Security team is trained to talk through how to make a report and what support is available.
+Campus Safety: the Campus Safety team is trained to talk through how to make a report and what support is available.

 University of Surrey Students Union (USSU) can talk students through what options are available and support you through the process.
 This support includes attending any meetings with the University.